 Every day is Family Fun Day aboard the Steamboat Natchez or the Riverboat City of New Orleans!
 Enjoy live Jazz music as you journey down the mighty Mississippi with views of the French Quarter and beyond.
 Explore the multiple decks on this 2-hour cruise and be sure to visit the top deck for panoramic views of the Mississippi River and the many unique sites along her banks.
 Multiple cruise times are available, and Creole cuisine is optional.

 City Park offers non-scary fun for the whole family, including unlimited rides in Carousel Gardens, trick-or-treating in Storyland, arts and crafts, a pumpkin patch, airbrush tattoos, balloon animals, music, and more!

 Boo at the Zoo: Audubon Zoo

 Grab your kids and costumes for trick-or-treating at the zoo.
-The event is generally the last two weekend of October with live music, food and family fun.
+The event is generally the last two weekends of October with live music, food, and family fun.